 Insert a nasogastric (NG) tube in all patients.
 A clear bile-stained aspirate generally excludes bleeding proximal to the Treitz ligamentum.
 After initial resuscitation, undertake a search for the cause of the bleeding to precisely locate the bleeding point.

-Following accurate localization by angiogram, bleeding can be temporarily controlled with either angiographic embolization or vasopressin infusion to stabilize the patient in anticipation of semiurgent segmental bowel resection.
+Following accurate localization by an angiogram, bleeding can be temporarily controlled with either angiographic embolization or vasopressin infusion to stabilize the patient in anticipation of semiurgent segmental bowel resection.
 Segmental bowel resection is performed in the next 24-48 hours following correction of the patient's physiologic parameters, which include hypotension, hypothermia, acute hemorrhagic anemia, and deficient coagulation factors.

 Use selective mesenteric embolization in high-risk patients for whom the operative management is associated with prohibitive risk of morbidity and mortality.
 If mesenteric embolization is used, these patients must be carefully monitored for bowel ischemia and perforation.
 Any evidence of ongoing bowel ischemia and/or unexplained sepsis following mesenteric embolization requires exploratory laparotomy to resect the affected bowel segment.
-Perform subtotal colectomy with ileoproctostomy in patients with multiple episodes of nonlocalized LGIB or bilateral sources of colonic hemorrhage.
+Perform subtotal colectomy with ileoproctostomy in patients with nonlocalized LGIB or bilateral sources of colonic hemorrhage.